Insurance Licensee Continuing Education FAQ

 - What are the CE requirements in the State of Michigan?

 Resident producers and solicitors must earn 24 credits of State-approved education credit every two years.
-Of the 24 credits, a minimum of 3 credits must be in "ethics."
-The "other" 21 credits may be in accident & health, life, property, casualty, etc. If a licensee completes more than 3 credits in ethics, the additional credits beyond the 3 required ethics credits will count toward the "other" 21 credits needed.
+Of the 24 credits, a minimum of 3 credits must be in "ethics" coursework.
+The "other" 21 credits may be in accident & health, life, property, casualty, etc. If a licensee completes more than 3 credits in ethics, the additional credits beyond the 3 required ethics credits will count toward the "general" 21 credits needed.

 - Are there any exceptions to the CE requirements?

 Yes.
-There are five (5) exceptions: (1) Limited Life, (2) Turkey, Crop and Hail, (3) Travel, Accident and Baggage, (4) Title, and (5) Credit Products.
+There are some exceptions: (1) Limited Life, (2) Turkey, Crop and Hail, (3) Travel, Accident and Baggage, (4) Title, (5) Credit Products and (6) Limited Lines Property and Casualty.
 These license types / lines of authority do not require completion of CE credits.

 - Does the State grant waivers from CE requirements?